Current time: 19th May 2013, 12:18

 Fits together?
 What fits together?
 I see gravity pulling stuff in, electromagnetic forces pushing them away.
 I see the moon going further and the Andromeda coming closer.
 I see heavenly bodies constantly bombarding into each-other, not twirling around, elegantly to avoid collisions.
 I don't see a balance, just a momentary illusion of one with all the pushing and pulling and bumping and changing courses.
 That's not balance, that's chaos.

-(17th April 2012 21:47)ChadWooters Wrote: True.
+(April 17, 2012 at 4:47 pm)ChadWooters Wrote: True.
 What I mean by universal is everywhere the same for all moral agents, even Klingons and Hutts, although application of the universal moral standard would differ according to the issues specific to their species.
 A standard is not the same as a code.
 A standard is like a ruler.
 You may choose to draw lines without it, but if you want to draw a straight line you let the ruler guide you.
 You can also use the ruler to determine the straightness of lines already drawn to determine which are true.
 Just as straightness is a real relationship within reality, we can compare approximately straight lines to the ideal truly straight line. (darn, I had to use the word ideal!)
 And no, straightness is not a made up construct of the human mind; it is a pre-existing relationship within reality that we learn to recognize.

 I agree with you here, but I would still suggest on giving up the use of the word "universal".
 It has a specific spatio-temporal connotation which is clearly not applicable here.